jazmit/nixos-parental-controls/README.md

 # How does it work?

-Since per-user network settings are a little knarly on linux, we use the blocky DNS server and restart it with different configurations when different users log in or out.
+We run the Blocky DNS proxy server locally and restart it with different configurations when different users log in or out.
 Therefore it won't work well for a system where multiple users log on simultaneously.
+The module sets `networking.nameservers` so you might want to be careful if you have complex network setup.

 # TODO